Are you looking to buy the best pens for writing?

 - Inner cap to insure a perfect seal when pen is capped

 Parker makes nice, elegant pens that most people can afford.

-This no-nonsense fountain pen is suitable for an office.
+This no-nonsense fountain pen is suitable for an office and is refillable.

 It’s not quite as pleasing to write with as the fountain pens above, and the plastic barrel doesn’t feel as satisfying.
 Still, the “quick ink technology” produces a pleasant effect on the page, and it costs less.